scipopt/gcg/doc/resources/users/misc/getting-started.md

 As you can see, **some points are marked with brackets** `<...>`.
 This means that if you e.g. execute `change`, you will be prompted **additional commands** on what exactly you want to change.
 All **other points directly execute** the given command.\n

-> To search through the interactive menu, please consult our feature guide @ref interactive-menu.
+> To search through the interactive menu, please consult our feature guide @ref menu.

 ### Make GCG know your problem with `read`
 With this command, GCG **reads your problem file**.
 If you, for example, go to `/check/instances/bpp` from your GCG root